 THE MADISON CAPALDI RESEARCH FUND

-Madison’s twin Charlotte, who survived, is now a healthy, happy 13-year old, and a proud sister to her nine-year-old brother Noah.
+Madison’s twin Charlotte, who survived, is now a healthy, happy 18-year old, and a proud sister to her 14-year-old brother Noah.

-Despite their loss, Joe and Danielle set up the Madison Capaldi Research Fund and have since raised over $600,000 to research the disease and other illnesses that affect premature babies through fundraising events such as gala dinners and golf days and most recently, The Kokoda Challenge.
+Despite their loss, Joe and Danielle set up the Madison Capaldi Research Fund and have since raised over $600,000 to research the disease and other illnesses that affect premature babies through fundraising events such as gala dinners and golf days, and The Kokoda Challenge.
 In September/October 2023 the MCRF will take on the Everest Base Camp Trek to raise money for NEC research at The Royal.

-The most recent research projects led by Dr Tim Schindler and Professor Kei Lui have focused on understanding of how feeding and blood transfusion times may be impacting the digestive system of premature babies.
-Early findings are promising, moving to lower rates of NEC in our NICU.
-This research has national-wide and international impact opportunity with the research now being expanded.
+The most recent research projects led by Dr Tim Schindler and Professor Kei Lui have focused on understanding how feeding and blood transfusion times may impact the digestive system of premature babies.
+Early findings are promising, resulting in lower rates of NEC in our NICU.
+This research has nationwide and international impact applications with the research now being expanded.